 7 Diet Trends Every Health Retailer Needs to Know

-While individual diets vary, below is a guide to help you ensure you're offering customers what they want.
+While individual diets vary, below is a guide to the latest diet trends to help you ensure you're offering customers what they want.

 This article is written by Larina Robinson, and first appeared on the Unique Health Products blog.